 If you think you may qualify, even if you're not sure, please apply.
 It's a short, simple application.

-Step 3: We’ll verify if you qualify and email to either arrange services through ESS or refer you to another resource on campus.
+- Step 2: We’ll verify if you qualify and email to either arrange services through ESS or refer you to another resource on campus.
 Qualifying for ESS does not guarantee acceptance into the program.
-We can accept 300-400 students a year based on our funding.
+Our grant allows us to serve 300 students per year.

 What to expect once accepted into ESS

 Students who are accepted into ESS will meet with a staff member to complete an Educational Development Plan (EDP).
 This is a meeting to set your goals for success and program participation.
 Students with exceptional participation may be considered for Grant Aid.